Purchase Your Fishing License

 Free/Reduced Fee & Lifetime Licenses

-An annual fishing license is available for free or a reduced fee to select groups meeting specific qualifications.
-Please review qualifications and how to get your license by visiting the link above.
+- Free/Reduced Fee Licenses (for military, legally blind, Native Americans, and students who meet specific qualifications): An annual fishing license is available for free or a reduced fee to select groups meeting specific qualifications.
+Please review qualifications and how to get your license by visiting the link.

 Who Needs a Fishing License?